 Announcement on the future of the PLA series

 The Participatory Learning and Action (PLA) series is 25 years old this year.
 At this important milestone, IIED is taking stock of PLA to look at its legacy and its future direction.
-The series will be put on hold after the next issue, no. 66 (due in Spring 2013), pending this review.
+The series will be put on hold, pending this review, after issue no. 66.
 For more information read the future of the series.

-After the UN Convention on Biological Diversity in Hyderabad, India, IIED Senior Researcher, Krystyna Swiderska, explores how communities can get a share of the benefits from biodiversity and traditional knowledge they preserve.
+After the UN Convention on Biological Diversity in Hyderabad, India, IIED Senior Researcher, Krystyna Swiderska, explored how communities can get a share of the benefits from biodiversity and traditional knowledge they preserve.

-See also her blog which looks at some of the difficulties facing people who live in biodiversity-rich areas, reflecting on why two different communities have developed community protocols.
+Her blog looks at some of the difficulties facing people who live in biodiversity-rich areas, reflecting on why two different communities have developed community protocols.
 For more information please also visit our biocultural heritage website.

 Also available in Spanish: Biodiversidad y cultura: exploración de protocolos comunitarios, derechos y consentimiento

 Many rural communities – including some 370 million indigenous peoples – are directly dependent on biodiversity and related traditional knowledge for their livelihoods, food security, healthcare and well-being.
 But with the loss of biodiversity, valuable resources such as climate-resilient crops, medicinal plants and wild foods are being lost.
 Cultural diversity is being eroded at an unprecedented rate and with it, ancestral knowledge of how to use and conserve biodiversity.